antoniopedrofraga/bot-horarios/README.md

 This script was used by me, as an informatic student at FEUP, when manual actions were required to select my schedule.
 FEUP schedules are built by a set of different modules that you must have in every semester.
 For each module, is given a set of different classes that one can attend.
 These classes may differ in **time** and **teacher**.

 My point is, you can actually automate almost any computer task, sometimes it's worth it, sometimes it's not.
 In this case, it was clearly advantageous.
-I didn't want to spend 2 hours in front of my computer hitting refresh and check if there's a vacancy in some class that I wanted.
+I didn't want to spend 2 hours in front of my computer hitting refresh and checking if there's a vacancy in some class that I wanted.
 My computer can do it for me.

 Thus, using **JavaScript**, my browser was refreshing every **500 ms** or so, and checking if there was an available position in the class.
 Well, I guess you can adapt this value depending on your internet connection speed.
 The important thing was: I was not doing it manually.
 I mean, is there any possibility of having someone faster than my computer?
 Yes, there is.
 But the chances of that were quite lower with my script.
 So...
 I managed to get all my schedule first options since my 3rd year.
 Actually you have 2 possibilities here: